cynthia-okoduwa/DevOps-projects/Project17.md

 }
 ```
 ### VARIABLES.TF AND TERRAFORM.TFVARS
-So far we have created all the elements in our infrastructure, in the process of creating our resourecs we referenced variables that we have not yet declared.
+So far, we have created all the elements in our infrastructure, in the process of creating our resources we referenced variables that we have not yet declared.
 So if we try to apply this it would fail.
-This is where the variables.tf and terraform.tfvars file come it.
-We would use the variables.tf file to declare all the variables that we created references for in our resources and then use the terraform.tfvars file to give values to these variables.
+This is where the variables.tf and terraform.tfvars files come it.
+We would use the variables.tf file to declare all the variables that we referenced while creating our resources and then use the terraform.tfvars file to give value to these variables.
-1. Create a new file and name it `variables.tf` then declare all the varibles you had earlier referenced in your reources.
+1. Create a new file and name it `variables.tf` then declare all the variables you had earlier referenced in your resources.
 You code should look like this:
 ```
 variable "region" {
   default = "us-east-1"